 Advanced training for longevity in bed is all well and good, but what of practical measures during the act itself?

 Well, men can temporarily delay their climaxes by applying pressure to the base of the penis.
-The briefly-restricted blood flow has a desensitizing effect, allowing him to bring things down a notch and prolong the pleasure.
+The briefly-restricted blood flow has a desensitizing effect, allowing him to bring things down a notch and prolong the pleasure unless he’s a volunteer sperm donor.

 Mixing Things Up to Slow Things Down